reframe-hpc/reframe/docs/tutorial_advanced.rst

 As a direct replacement of the built-in :py:func:`all` function, ReFrame's :func:`~reframe.utility.sanity.all` sanity function returns :class:`True` for empty iterables, which is not what we want.
 So we must make sure that all 100 numbers are generated.
 This is achieved by the ``sn.assert_eq(sn.count(numbers), 100)`` statement, which uses the :func:`~reframe.utility.sanity.count` sanity function for counting the generated numbers.
-Finally, we need to combine these two conditions to a single deferred expression that will be assigned to the test's :attr:`sanity_patterns`.
+Finally, we need to combine these two conditions to a single deferred expression that will be returned by the test's :attr:`@sanity_function<reframe.core.pipeline.RegressionMixin.sanity_function>`.
 We accomplish this by using the :func:`~reframe.utility.sanity.all` sanity function.

 For more information about how exactly sanity functions work and how their execution is deferred, please refer to :doc:`deferrables`.